 Select a Drying Method

 Most mattress protectors can be dried on a drying rack, clothesline, or in a dryer on the normal, timed cycle.
-One exception is a polyurethane or waterproof protector.
-It should be air-dried or dried on very low heat.
+One exception is a polyurethane or waterproof protector—it should be air-dried or dried on very low heat.
 Down-filled protectors should be dried on low heat with wool dryer balls added to the dryer to help keep the feathers from clumping.

 Always be sure that the mattress protector is thoroughly dried before placing it back on the mattress.
 Trapped moisture could cause problems with mildew growth on the mattress.

-Repairing a Mattress Protector
+Treating Stains on a Mattress Protector

 Small rips or loose elastic straps can be repaired by hand or with a sewing machine.
 Waterproof protective coverings should be replaced if they become torn.
 It is usually more cost-effective to replace a zippered encasement protector with a broken zipper than to have the zipper replaced.